A version of this story was originally published on October 17, 2017. It has been updated.

 2. The composition of breast milk changes as baby ages

-As any mom who's witness the first days of colostrum give way to bags and bags of expressed milk can attest, babies' first foods change.
+As any mom who has witnessed the first days of colostrum give way to bags and bags of expressed milk can attest, babies' nutritional needs change as they grow—and breast milk keeps up.
 And these changes to breast milk continue as babies age: According to a study published in the journal Pediatrics, the fat and energy contents in milk expressed from moms who have been lactating for more than one year were “significantly increased" than the fat and energy contents in milk from moms breastfeeding younger babies.